Healthy Cookie Butter

 Frequently asked questions

-Traditional cookie butter (like Biscoff) contains minimal protein, while this cookie butter has 12 grams of protein per serving.
+Traditional cookie butter (like Biscoff) contains little protein, while this cookie butter has 12 grams per two-tablespoon serving.

-You can use protein cookie butter as you would with peanut butter or another nut/seed butter.
+You can use protein cookie butter as you would peanut butter or any other nut/seed butter.
 This includes spreading on toasted bread, drizzled on overnight oats, in an oatmeal smoothie, in protein shakes, or even eaten by the spoonful!

 More homemade healthy spreads